Grunet/cfn-trace/README.md

 There isn't a `--help` argument yet, but here is a list of the arguments that are available

+- `--debug` - this will turn on debug-level logging (mostly intended for troubleshooting)
+- `--stack-name` - set this to the name of a root Cloudformation stack to generate a trace from its most recent deploy
 - `--version` - this will echo the version of the binary to the console
-- `--stack-name` - set this to the name of a root Cloudformation stack to generate a trace from its most recent deploy

 ## Validating the Binaries Haven't Been Compromised Since They Were Published